-On that day, the 19th of August, we welcomed around 10 guests on our walking tour.
+On the 19th of August, we welcomed around 10 guests on our walking tour.

 Finally, the scorching weather which prevailed all over Japan for the past month has come to an end.

-A drop in the heat index is immediately felt all over Tokyo, and the temperature is now recorded at around 28 degrees Celsius.
+The heat index in Tokyo has fallen drastically, and the temperature is now recorded at around 28 degrees Celsius.

 At the start of the tour, the weather was so perfect but occasionally the sky was exceedingly covered with scattered clouds.

-It was the first time in 20 days that the group was able to comfortably stroll around Harajuku and this is due to the drop in temperature.
+It was the first time in 20 days that the group was able to comfortably stroll around Harajuku and this is due to the fall in temperature.